glondu/belenios/INSTALL.md

 With OPAM, these dependencies can be installed with the following
 command:

-    opam install atdgen zarith cryptokit uuidm cmdliner
+    opam install dune atdgen zarith cryptokit uuidm cmdliner

 Once all the dependencies have been installed, the command-line tool can be compiled with:

     make

-It produces a single executable, `belenios-tool`, in the `_build/` directory.
+It produces a single executable, `belenios-tool`, in the `_build/install/default/bin` directory.
 You can install it in your `PATH` (which we will assume in the guides), or refer to it with a full path.

 Web server
 ----------